Professional Bull Riders: History

 In 1996, the PBR made bull riding protective vests, which were introduced three years earlier, mandatory for all contestants at their events.
 The same was done for bull riders in all other organizations.

 After a few years of rivalry between BRO and PBR, the former organization officially went out of business in the spring of 1998.

-In 2001, one month after that year’s World Finals, the PBR held the Bud Light World Challenge in Austin, Texas, which featured the top riders from the 2001 year-end world standings, as well as some international invitees.
+In 2001, one month after that year's World Finals, the PBR held the Bud Light World Challenge in Austin, Texas, which featured the top riders from the 2001 year-end world standings, as well as some international invitees.

 2002 was the last year in which PBR bullfighters wore traditional make-up and baggy outfits.
-Beginning with the 2003 season, they now wore sport jerseys and shorts that featured corporate sponsor logos.
+Since the 2003 season, they wear sport jerseys and shorts that feature corporate sponsor logos.

-Also in 2003, the elite Bud Light Cup Series changed title sponsors and became the Built Ford Tough Series (BFTS).
-In the past, PBR world champions received a year-end money bonus, but starting this year, they received a $1 million bonus.
+Also in 2003, Ford Trucks, an official PBR sponsor since 2001, replaced Bud Light as the new Premier Series title sponsor; thus the Bud Light Cup Series became the Built Ford Tough Series (BFTS).
+Bud Light would remain a PBR sponsor through 2007.
+PBR world champions had always received a year-end money bonus, but starting in 2003, they received a $1 million bonus.
 Chris Shivers was the first world champion to claim that bonus.

-In 2005, the PBR opened offices in Canada, Mexico, Brazil and Australia to produce tours in said countries starting the next year.

-In 2003, the PBR purchased Buckers, Inc.; an organization that documented bucking bulls’ lineages and put on futurity events for young bulls that would potentially be used for professional rodeo or bull riding events.
+Also in 2003, the PBR purchased Buckers, Inc.; an organization that documented bucking bulls' lineages and put on futurity events for stock contractors to showcase their young bulls for potential use in professional rodeo or bull riding events.
 They renamed it as American Bucking Bull, Inc. (ABBI) and continued with its practices.
-The ABBI holds several futurity events in the United States every year and the ABBI Finals has been held every autumn since 2004 in Las Vegas, Nevada.
-In subsequent years, the ABBI expanded to having futurity events as well as year-end finals in Canada, Australia, and Brazil.
-After a few years, ABBI Brazil was discontinued.
-The ABBI was also planning to hold events in Mexico.
-However, that project has yet to take off.
+The ABBI holds several futurity events in the United States every year and the ABBI Finals have been held every autumn since 2004 in Las Vegas, Nevada.

+In 2005, the PBR opened offices in Canada, Mexico, Brazil, and Australia to produce tours in said countries starting the next year.